VanshPasricha/AI-Image-Generator/README.md

 4.  **Generate**: Click the **Generate** button and wait for the magic to happen!
 5.  **Download**: Once an image is generated, hover over it and click the download icon (📥) to save it.

+ ---
+**❗ Important Note: Service Interruption**

+Please be aware that the API key for this project is currently experiencing an outage.
+We apologize for any inconvenience this may cause.

+Our team is aware of the issue and is performing a server-side update to fix it.
+We expect to have the service back up and running shortly.

+**➡️ Workaround:** If you have your own API key, you can continue using the project immediately by adding it to the `hand.js` file.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.